nicole-numfocus/pandas-czi/proposal.md

 in string operations.
 This sub-item will be considered complete when `StringArray` is backed by an alternative array, and (at least the most common) string operations can be applied to that array.

+See [Native String Data Type](#native-string-data-type-1) for how we plan to achieve this goal.

 ## Documentation Validation